What is Happening to Wildlife Spaces in Kenya?

 Luckily, this one was handed to the ministry.
 Hence bigger guns are involved.
 And we hope that the grabbed part will be reclaimed back.

 It’s another forest that infrastructure and negative human activities had rained on it.
 And it was proving difficult to have their hands off this forest.
 It turned out to be considered as their “home”, and not a forest.
 Belonging to the public.

 Can we just stay away from all the remaining forests, give back the grabbed land, and work with what is rightfully ours.
 The forests will benefit all of us and need to be protected.
 Before the natural disasters turn all of us into climate change refugees.

 They have been fights on who owns it, and court-involved.
 Ministry confirmed it was under them.
 And we do hope and continue voicing our concerns.
 For it to remain protected and no developments involved.

 Parting Shot on the Wildlife Spaces

 These are just a few places currently facing problems.
 Where we have parties considering developments over the environment.
-They ave used force, bullied their ways in courts and, clearly wishing us death.
+They have used force, bullied their ways in courts, and, clearly wishing us death.
 By wanting to take our lings away illegally.
 How do you justified grabbed and to be yours?
 How do you see fir to replace forests with developments?
 How do you take wildlife habitat away, and still complain of human-wildlife conflicts?

 Stop taking away what belongs to wildlife and nature.
 You have taken enough, which needs to be returned.
-Stop throwing fights to us, each waking day.
-We fight for the environment and environment that benefits all of us.
+Stop throwing fights at us, each waking day.
+We fight for the environment and the environment that benefits all of us.
 We need both of them intact for a very long time to come.
 Nothing can quench your greed, all you have to do is heal it.
 Learn to respect the environment and wildlife.